JohnCremona/CMFs/PostgresSchema.md

 galois_orbit | integer[] | sorted list of conrey indexes of characters in the same galois orbit is_real | boolean | if quadratic or trivial is_primitive | boolean | if modulus = conductor
-char_degree | integer | degree of the cyclotomic field containing the image, ie Euler phi of the order; this is the same as the size of the Galois orbit
+is_minimal | boolean | if the character is minimal (as defined in the character.dirichlet.minimal knowl) char_degree | integer | degree of the cyclotomic field containing the image, ie Euler phi of the order; this is the same as the size of the Galois orbit kernel_field_poly | numeric[] | coefficients of defining polynomial for kernel field

 **Table** `char_dir_values`: